-Table 2-2 FMU SET Commands Command Result SET EVENT_LOGGING SET NOEVENT_LOGGING Enable and disable the spontaneous display of significant events to the local terminal; preceded by "%EVL" (see example on page 1-18).
+Table 2-2: FMU SET Commands (Sheet 1 of 3)

+Command Result SET EVENT_LOGGING SET NOEVENT_LOGGING Enable and disable the spontaneous display of significant events to the local terminal; preceded by "%EVL" (see example in Chapter 1).
 By default, logging is enabled (SET EVENT_LOGGING).
 When logging is enabled, the controller spontaneously displays information about the events on the local terminal.
 Spontaneous event logging is suspended during the execution of CLI commands and operation of utilities on a local terminal.
 Because these events are spontaneous, logs are not stored by the controller.
-SET LAST_FAILURE LOGGING SET NOLAST_FAILURE LOGGING Enable and disable the spontaneous display of last failure events; preceded by "%LFL" (see example on page 1-17).
+SET LAST_FAILURE LOGGING SET NOLAST_FAILURE Enable and disable the spontaneous display of last failure events; preceded by "%LFL" (see example in Chapter 1).
 By default, logging is enabled (SET LAST_FAILURE LOGGING).
-The controller spontaneously displays information relevant to the sudden termination of controller operation.
+LOGGING The controller spontaneously displays information relevant to the sudden termination of controller operation.
 In cases of automatic hardware reset (for example, power failure or pressing the controller reset button), the fault LED log display is inhibited because automatic resets do not allow sufficient time to complete the log display.
-SET log_type REPAIR_ACTION SET log_type NOREPAIR_ACTION Enable and disable the inclusion of repair action information for event logging or last-failure logging.
+SET log_type REPAIR_ACTION SET log_type NOREPAIR_ACTION Enable and disable the inclusion of repair action information for event logging or last failure logging.
 By default, repair actions are not displayed for these log types (SET log_type NOREPAIR_ACTION).
 If the display of repair actions is enabled, the controller displays any of the recommended repair actions associated with the event.
-SET log_type VERBOSE SET log_type NOVERBOSE Enable and disable the automatic translation of event codes that are contained in event logs or last-failure logs.
-By default, this descriptive text is not displayed (SET log_type NOVERBOSE).
-See "Translating Event Codes" on page 2-4 for instructions to translate these codes manually.
-SET PROMPT SET NOPROMPT Enable and disable the display of the CLI prompt string following the log identifier "%EVL," or "%LFL," or "%FLL."
-This command is useful if the CLI prompt string is used to identify the controllers in a dual-redundant configuration (see the controller CLI reference guide for instructions to set the CLI command string for a controller).
-If enabled, the CLI prompt will be able to identify which controller sent the log to the local terminal.
-By default, the prompt is set (SET PROMPT).
-SET TIMESTAMP SET NOTIMESTAMP Enable and disable the display of the current date and time in the first line of an event or last-failure log.
-By default, the timestamp is set (SET TIMESTAMP).